Kleinian groups of small Hausdorff dimension are classical Schottky groups I: Proof of Main Theorem

 \section{Proof of Main Theorem}

-\begin{thm} There exists $\epsilon>0$ such that every $2$-generated Schottky group $\G$ with $D_\G<\epsilon$ is a classical Schottky group. \end{thm} \begin{proof} This follows from Theorem \ref{t-space} and Lemma \ref{2-fixed-point}. \end{proof} \begin{proof}[Proof of Theorem \ref{main}] Let $\G'$ be a nonelementary finitely generated Kleinian group.
-Selberg lemma implies $\G'$ contains a torsion-free subgroup $\G''$ of finite index, inparticular $\mathfrak{D}_{\G'}=\mathfrak{D}_{\G''}$.
+\begin{thm} There exists $\epsilon>0$ such that every $2$-generated Schottky group $\G$ with $D_\G<\epsilon$ is a classical Schottky group. \end{thm} \begin{proof} This follows from Theorem \ref{t-space} and Theorem \ref{2-fixed-point}. \end{proof} \begin{proof}[Proof of Theorem \ref{main}] Let $\G'$ be a non-elementary finitely generated Kleinian group.
+Selberg lemma implies $\G'$ contains a torsion-free subgroup $\G''$ of finite index, in particular $\mathfrak{D}_{\G'}=\mathfrak{D}_{\G''}$.
 Note that if $\G''$ is geometrically infinite with $\Omega_{\G''}\not=\emptyset$ then $D_{\G''}=2$, this implies $\mathfrak{D}_{\G''}=2$ for geometrically infinite groups.
-So we can assume $\G''$ is geometrically finite.
+So we can assume $\G''$ is geometrically finite when $\mathfrak{D}_{\G''}<2$.
 If $\G''$ contains parabolic of rank $l_{\G''}$ then $D_{\G''}\ge l_{\G''}/2$.
 Hence, for sufficiently small Hausdroff dimension $D_{\G''}$, we can assume $\G''$ is convex-cocompact of second kind.
 It follows from Ahlfors finiteness theorem, that $\Omega_{\G''}/{\G''}$ consists of finite number of compact Riemann surfaces.
-Let $S$ be a conponent of $\Omega_{\G''}/{\G''}$.
-If $S$ is imcompressible then $\pi_1(S)$ is a surface subgroup of $\G''$.
-Since $1=D_{\pi_1(S)}\le D_{\G''}$, if $D_{\G''}$ is small, we may assume $S$ is compressible.
-Then we can decompose $\G''$ along the compression disk.
-After repeating the decompsition process finitely many times we are left with topological balls, i.e. $\mathbb{H}^3/\G''$ is a handle body.
+Let $S$ be a component of $\Omega_{\G''}/{\G''}$.
+If $S$ is incompressible then $\pi_1(S)$ is a surface subgroup of $\G''$.
+Since $1=D_{\pi_1(S)}\le D_{\G''}$, if $D_{\G''}$<1, we may assume $S$ is compressible.
+So we can decompose $\G''$ along the compression disk.
+After repeating the decomposition process finitely many times we are left with topological balls, i.e. $\mathbb{H}^3/\G''$ is a handle body.
 This implies $\G''$ is a finitely generated free purely loxodromic Kleinian group of second kind, i.e. $\G''$ is a Schottky group.
 By assuming the limit set have sufficiently small Hausdorff dimension we have reduced the general case to the case of Schottky groups.
 Now it follows from Marden's rigidity theorem, all Schottky groups of the same rank are quasiconformally equivalent.
-Therefore we have from Theorem \ref{main-1}, there exists $\lambda>0$ such that all nonelementary finitely generated Kleinian $\G'$ with $\mathfrak{D}_{\G'}\le\lambda$ contains a classical Schottky group of finite index.
-It follows that we have a strict lower bound on the Hausdorff dimension of all non-classical Schottky group. \end{proof} \centerline{ACKNOWLEDGEMENTS} I am indebted to Ying Zhou for all the support and unwavering help that has been provided to me during this work.
-I would like to express my gratitude to Peter Shalen, Dick Canary, and Marc Culler for their time spend, interests, and valuable suggestions on the paper.\\ \text{}\\ E-mail: yonghou@math.uic.edu \pdfbookmark[1]{Reference}{Reference}
+Therefore we have from Theorem \ref{main-1}, there exists $\lambda>0$ such that all non-elementary finitely generated Kleinian $\G'$ with $\mathfrak{D}_{\G'}\le\lambda$ contains a classical Schottky group of finite index.
+It follows that we have a strict lower bound on the Hausdorff dimension of all non-classical Schottky group. \end{proof} \text{}\\ E-mail: yonghou@math.uic.edu \pdfbookmark[1]{Reference}{Reference}